Kw0rker/MySecretary/README.md

-# This app allows getting messeges from vk,and reply from consloe
+# MySecretary
-upcoming features :
+This app allows you to set up a auto reply for incoming vk messages

-  improve replyBot
+incoming features(TBD):
-  create nerual network for better replys interface for windows get messege permission from vk support
+    redirect messages to other services such as email etc function to check if user is online setting different reply for different messages such as audio ,file etc